gurgeasson/two_eye_python_training/beginner/module_1/the_great_morning_scramble_with_unittest/README.md

-to run game, from this folder run: py main.py to run unit tests, from this folder run: py -m unittest discover
+navigate to the games' root folder to run game: py main.py to run unit tests: py -m unittest discover